huggingface/blog/3d-assets.md

 ## Step 7: Import in Unity

 Finally, let's see our model in action.
-Import it in [Unity](https://unity.com/download) (or your game engine of choice).
+Import it in [Unity](https://unity.com/download) or your game engine of choice.
 To recreate a nostalgic PS1 aesthetic, I've customized it with custom vertex-lit shading, no shadows, lots of fog, and glitchy post-processing.
 You can read more about recreating the PS1 aesthetic [here](https://www.david-colson.com/2021/11/30/ps1-style-renderer.html).

 And there we have it - our low-fi, textured, 3D model in a virtual environment!